Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Experiments and Evaluation

 The Swin transformer for our new weakly supervised ICH segmentation using HGI-SAM was established based on that of the Swin-SAM Binary technique, following our previous insight regarding the benefit of binary classification on self-attention maps \citep{rasoulian2022weakly}.
 To allow the computation of class-specific gradients for HGI-SAM, instead of one neuron to represent binary ICH detection outcomes, the new model was equipped with two output neurons to represent the ICH positive class and ICH negative class.
-To take advantage of our existing work, the new model was fine-tuned based on the Swin transformer backbone of Swin-SAM Binary, using the AdadmW optimizer with a learning rate of 1e-6 and early stopping.
+To take advantage of our existing work, the new model was fine-tuned based on the Swin transformer backbone of Swin-SAM Binary, using the AdamW optimizer with a learning rate of 1e-6 and early stopping.
 Here, data augmentation with random spatial transformations and Gaussian noise addition was used during training.
-Furthermore, with the cross-entropy loss function, during training we adopted data sampling that drew training data samples with probabilities that were inversely proportional to their label frequencies to handle the class imbalance issue in the datasets.
-Upon completing the training, pixel-wise ICH masks were obtained in the same manner as described in the previous section to allow consistent comparison for all techniques.
+Furthermore, with the cross-entropy loss function, during training, we adopted data sampling that drew training data samples with probabilities that were inversely proportional to their label frequencies to handle the class imbalance issue in the datasets.
+Upon completing the training, pixel-wise ICH masks were obtained in the same manner as described in the previous section to allow a consistent comparison for all techniques.
+The obtained fold-wise average threshold value for this model was 0.06.